Lamden/docs/docs/using_the_wallet.md

 1. Open the Lamden extension in the browser
 2. Click on `Accounts`
-3. On the right hand screen, select `Add Account.`
+3. On the right-hand screen, select `Add Account.`
 4. Select `Add Existing Account`
 5. Enter Private Key
 6. Enter Wallet Nickname (Optional)